-Water Resources Engineering is an important field of Civil Engineering.
-Water is the most precious natural resource but it can cause severe problems if it is not properly used.
-So proper utilization and management of water is necessary especially in the field of irrigation.
-Knowledge about Soil properties in an irrigation field, Irrigation Scheduling, Design of Canal and Analysis of Hydrological data are significant both in Agricultural and Civil Engineering Field.
-To meet this purpose, Water Resources Engineering Sessional-II was introduced.
+Practical knowledge about the assessment of the irrigation water requirement and its management in vital for optimum utilization of water resources of the country.
+Therefore, Soil properties, Irrigation Scheduling, design of canal and analysis of hydrological data are significant both in Agricultural and Irrigation water requirement.
+To meet this purpose, Water Resources Engineering Sessional-II was introduced in Civil Engineering studies.
 This Lab manual mainly deals with soil properties influencing irrigation such as- bulk density, soil suction, intake characteristics, coefficient of permeability; canal seepage loss; abstraction from a single well; irrigation scheduling; design of a branch canal; frequency analysis of hydrologic data and hydrograph analysis.

-This Lab manual was prepared with the help of 'Irrigation Engineering and Hydraulic Structures' by S. K. Garg, and the lab manual 'Irrigation and Drainage Sessional' of Bangladesh University of Engineering and Technology (BUET).
-The authors highly indebted to Dr. M. Mirjahan Miah, Professor, Department of Civil Engineering, Ahsanullah University of Science and Technology for reviewing this manual and giving valuable comments to improve this manual.
+This Lab manual has been compiled with the help of 'Irrigation Engineering and Hydraulic Structures' by S. K. Garg, and the lab manual practiced in Bangladesh University of Engineering and Technology (BUET) and some other lecture notes.
+The preparer are highly indebted to Prof. Dr. M. Mirjahan Miah and Prof. Dr. Md.
+Abdul Matin for reviewing this manual and giving valuable comments to improve this manual.